crossplane/docs/content/knowledge-base/guides/troubleshoot.md

 ---
 ## Requested Resource Not Found

-If you use the kubectl Crossplane plugin to install a `Provider` or `Configuration` (e.g. `kubectl crossplane install provider xpkg.upbound.io/crossplane-contrib/provider-aws:v0.33.0`) and get `the server could not find the requested resource` error, more often than not, that is an indicator that the kubectl Crossplane you're using is outdated.
+If you use the Crossplane CLI to install a `Provider` or `Configuration` (e.g. `crossplane install provider xpkg.upbound.io/crossplane-contrib/provider-aws:v0.33.0`) and get `the server could not find the requested resource` error, more often than not, that is an indicator that the Crossplane CLI you're using is outdated.
 In other words some Crossplane API has been graduated from alpha to beta or stable and the old plugin is not aware of this change.